loconomics-au/coop-website/mission.md

 ## Our Misson

+#### To enable gig economy workers to connect to their communities, make decisions together and for the community to thrive

 Darebin residents are among those who have found themselves unemployed and without access to Government benefits.
 Many have no option but to look to insecure work on commercial gig economy platforms where they under-price their work to secure the jobs,